How I implemented custom domain support with automatic TLS certs for my SaaS app

 Now that I had this running, it made sense to also point the main blogline.co domain at Caddy as well.
 Blogline requires a wildcard certificate but (of course!)
 Caddy also handles these, as long as you configure it to access your DNS provider.

-Once I’d installed the new binary, I added a new section to my Caddy config specifically for the
+caddy-dns/cloudflare which I cunningly already installed during the download process described above.
+Since I had this plug-in installed, I added a new section to my Caddy config specifically for the blogline.co domain:

 Now all requests to the Blogline app come via Caddy and TLS is handled automagically, including a wildcard certificate for any requests to the